Vegan Spinach Artichoke Dip

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.

-The original recipe for this vegan dip called for cashews, and that’s how I made it for years.
+The original recipe for this vegan dip calls for cashews, and that’s how I made it for years.
 However, over time, I discovered that substituting white beans such as navy or great northern beans helps to reduce the fat but not the flavor.

 The recipe calls for 1/2 cup of cashews, but those can be replaced with beans.
 You might even want to do a combination of both to reduce the calories slightly but still have the creamy cashew flavor.

-cashews soaking in water and bowl of beans with labels
+cashews soaking in water and white beans in bowl on white background

 vitamix blender with cashew sauce

-Add the artichokes and blend for just a few seconds.
+STEP #4: Add the drained artichokes and blend for just a few seconds.
 I like to keep the artichoke hearts a bit chunky, so pulsing instead of blending works well.
 If your blender is lower-powdered, you may have to add a little more almond milk if it’s too thick for the blender.

 overhead photo of bread bowl with spinach dip